Aryo15/Proxima/docs/development/plugin/developing.rst

 Metadata
 --------

-FlaskBB Plugins are usually following the naming scheme of ``flaskbb-plugin-YOUR_PLUGIN_NAME`` which should make them better distinguishable from other PyPI distributions.
+Ekaayam Plugins are usually following the naming scheme of ``flaskbb-plugin-YOUR_PLUGIN_NAME`` which should make them better distinguishable from other PyPI distributions.